federpross78/crynpo/README.md

-Alerts on price changes by specified parameters
+Alerts on price changes by specified parameters in